• Skip to Content

 BIOL 004A General Principles and Cell Biology 5 Units

-BIOL 004A is the first course in a two term majors-sequence for students preparing for careers in the sciences, science education, or medicine.
-This lecture and laboratory course emphasizes the nature of science and the scientific method, fundamental principles and theories in biology at the molecular and cellular level.
-Topics will include biological chemistry, cell structure and function, bioenergetics, respiration, photosynthesis, cell reproduction, cell communication and regulation, genetics, microevolution, and laboratory techniques and experience.
-Field trips may be required.
+This is the first course in a two term majors-sequence for students preparing for careers in the sciences, science education, biochemistry, or medicine.
+This lecture and laboratory course emphasizes the nature of science and the scientific method, and fundamental principles and theories in biology at the molecular and cellular level.
+Topics will include biological chemistry, cell structure and function, bioenergetics, cell reproduction, Mendelian inheritance, molecular genetics, biotechnology, evolution of the genome, and some biochemical laboratory techniques for proteins and DNA.
+Field trips may be required.d.
 (C-ID BIOL 190)

 Lecture Hours: 3 Lab Hours: 6 Repeatable: No Grading: L